 - Request tracking connects call sites with execution sites between different threads with hyperlinks in the call tree view.

 - It offers a custom probe wizard that allows you to define your custom probes directly in the GUI.

 - profiled application when changing or adding custom probes.

-- Support for Kubernetes attach that involves interactive instructions in the output of
+- Support for Kubernetes attachment that involves interactive instructions in the output of

 - kubectl for authentication purposes

 - 64-bit Windows.
 Setup Executable with JRE (140 MB) ZIP Archive (146 MB) …